ChamarthySriKrishna/demo/README.md

 # demo
- demo
+Demo
-print(this is my first repository creation)
+This is my first repository.